-The addition of fragrance to a candle formulation is commonplace in the United States.
+The addition of fragrance to a candle formulation is a common practice in the United States.
 In fact, an estimated 75 to 80 percent of candles sold in the U.S. are scented.
 Candle manufacturers work closely with fragrance companies to develop scented formulations that are not only pleasing, but will burn safely and properly.

 Most scented candles contain a combination of natural and synthetic fragrances These fragrance materials may be derived from essential oils or from synthetic aroma chemicals.
 A well-made candle will contain only fragrance materials approved for candle use; the addition of fragrance to a candle formulation should be carefully monitored to ensure that the candle will burn cleanly and properly.